 The Summary Offences Act 1953 (SA) also contains anti-association laws.
 One of these is a law against consorting (associating) with particular people.

-- habitually consorts with (at least 2) convicted offenders (people who have been convicted of indictable offences) on at least 2 occasions; and
+- habitually consort with (at least 2) convicted offenders (people who have been convicted of indictable offences) on at least 2 occasions, and

-- consorts with those offenders after having been given an official warning (by police) in relation to each of those offenders,
+- consort with those offenders after receiving an official warning (by police) in relation to each of the offenders.

-the defendant satisfies the Court that the consorting was reasonable in the circumstances, then it is to be disregarded for the purposes of this offence.
+the defendant satisfies the Court that the consorting was reasonable in the circumstances, then it is to be disregarded for the purposes of the offence of consorting [s 13(3)].

 The content of the Law